The Haunted Happenings Grand Parade – Thursday, October 5

 The annual Haunted Happenings Grand Parade is a night-time tradition that brings out the entire city and people from all of the surrounding cities and towns to kick off the Halloween season.
-It is filled withcolor, pageantry, music and the enthusiasm of thousands of Salem’s students from kindergarten to college age and local business owners.
-This year’s parade theme is “100 Years of Parks and Play.”
+It is filled with color, pageantry, music and the enthusiasm of thousands of Salem’s students from kindergarten to college age and local business owners.
+This year’s parade theme is “Movie Monsters.”

 Grand Opening Parade Route